ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 ### Random Forest (Supervised Baseline)
 Random Forest trains an ensemble of 200 decision trees on labelled pixels from ESA WorldCover 2020.
 It is interpretable — the feature importance plot reveals which spectral indices drive classification decisions.
+Random Forest trains an ensemble of 200 decision trees on labelled pixels from
+ESA WorldCover 2020.
+It is interpretable — the feature importance plot reveals which spectral indices drive classification decisions.
+It serves as the supervised baseline against which the U-Net is evaluated.

 Key hyperparameters: `n_estimators=200`, `max_depth=20`, `class_weight='balanced'`